-- (1) Prices include any commissions and transaction costs. - (2) All shares were purchased pursuant to the repurchase plans approved by the board of directors as disclosed in our most recent Annual Report on Form 10-K.
+- (1) Prices include any commissions and transaction costs, excluding excise tax on stock buybacks. - (2) All shares were purchased pursuant to the repurchase plans approved by the board of directors.
+On July 9, 2024, the board of directors approved a \$25.0 million increase in the Company's share repurchase program.